DeanEncoded/HannaCLIEngine/README.md

 ### Nuget Packages and References
 Hanna components use some libraries.
 Nuget packages used are included in the source as well as references.

+### TO-DO
+*These are some of the to-dos for Hanna*
+- [ ] Add a UML Diagram Storyboard into the studio.
+- [ ] Add container value disposal.
+- [ ] Add multiple conditionals to a choices.
+- [ ] Add proper game exporting.

 ***
 *This entire project is not complete nor does it meet any professional standards in terms of code or anything.
 The studio may have lots of bugs as well as the engine itself....
 There is always room for improvement :)*